How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 Coffee

-This is generally fairly basic coffee, sometimes served out of a Keurig-style machine, sometimes an espresso machine, and sometimes served as a fresh drip coffee.
+This is generally fairly basic coffee, sometimes served from a Keurig-style machine, sometimes an espresso machine, and sometimes served as a fresh drip coffee.

 Occasionally, at a budget hotel, it will be instant coffee.